Ilyushin Il-96: Il-96M

 The Il-96M is a stretched variant of the Il-96-300.
 It features a 10 m (30 ft) fuselage stretch, is 15 tonnes (33,000 lb) heavier, is fitted with Western-style avionics, and is powered by four Pratt & Whitney PW2337 engines with a thrust rating of 165 kN (37,000 lbf).
 Range with 312 passengers in a three-class configuration or 92 tonne (203,000 lb) payload is about 10,400 km (5,600 nmi).
-This turned it into a true—but vastly more capable—Il-86 successor.
+This turned it into a true and vastly more capable Il-86 successor.
 Development on the M/T variant stalled when the US Export–Import Bank suspended talks on financing the engines and avionics, following pressure from Boeing.
 The dispute was later settled following an Aeroflot order for ten Boeing 737-400s—placed in April 1997 in a deal worth US$440 million that were granted a tax exemption by the Russian government.
 Nevertheless, the financing was blocked again when four Boeing 767-300ERs also ordered by Aeroflot were not included in the accorded exemption.
 The deal was never realised.

-Il-96T
+Il-96-400T

 This is the freighter version of the Il-96-400.
 It is powered by four Aviadvigatel PS-90A1 engines.
+Only a handful of Il-96-400T aircraft were built and most of them were in storage until the outbreak of the Ukraine war.
+Sanctions on Russia by Boeing and Airbus have changed the situation though and in December 2023, Sky Gates who are owned by Red Wings leased an IL-96-400T and started using it to carry cargo to and from Russia.
+The plane received an overhaul prior to being leased in order to make sure it met air worthiness standards.
+Russian media suggest a second Il-96-400T is being overhauled in late 2023 and it too will be leased to Sky Gates in early 2024, once the overhaul is complete.